 - What’s in your way (roadblocks)

 Our remote R&D team uses daily Zoom standups to stay on track.
-By screensharing the project board, everyone can get up to speed at a glance, improving engagement and accountability.
+By screen sharing the project board, everyone can get up to speed at a glance, improving engagement and accountability.

-#7: Test the iteration with your stakeholders
+7) Test the iteration with your stakeholders

 Once you’ve completed the sprint, you want to test the iteration with all the most important stakeholders.
-If they accept the changes, the Sprint was a success, and you can move on to new features and user stories.
-If not, you need to tackle their issues in the next Sprint.
+If they accept the changes, the sprint was a success, and you can move on to new features and user stories.
+If not, you need to tackle their issues in the next sprint.

 Our feedback tracker template is a great way to record customer feedback and make sure you’ve captured every stakeholders’ opinion on the latest iteration.

-#8: Review your Sprint and evaluate your immediate goals and backlog
+8) Review your sprint and evaluate your immediate goals and backlog

-Single out areas for improvement, and consider how the results of the Sprint affect your future backlog priorities.
+Single out areas for improvement, and consider how the results of the sprint affect your future backlog priorities.

-The Agile life cycle is made up of a lot more than one sprint — you’ll rinse and repeat the process and keep producing functional iterations of your product until you’ve delivered the final version that meets all your customers needs.
+The Agile life cycle is made up of a lot more than one sprint — you’ll rinse and repeat the process and keep producing functional iterations of your product until you’ve delivered the final version that meets all your customers’ needs.

 Instead of a static process, with Agile SDLC your team will adapt along with your company and customers.
 Although your product roadmap and sprint goals will change, you’ll stay solid with the foundation of a well-maintained backlog and ongoing collaboration with stakeholders.